ECNU-ICALK/ELL-StuLife/README.md

 # ELL-StuLife
-Self-Evolving Agent via Experience-Driven Lifelong Learning
+Building a Self-Evolving Agent via Experience-Driven Lifelong Learning: A Framework and Benchmark